Jurors begins to deliberate in case against police officers | Metro News

 Perez was among the last to arrive after his SWAT sergeant asked him to respond.

-He drove to the campsite hearing other officers say over radio traffic that Boyd was threatening officers and that he also had a history of violence against police, including one instance in which he broke an officer's nose.
+He drove to the campsite hearing other officers say over radio traffic that Boyd was threatening officers and that he also had a history of violence against police.

 A few minutes after Perez arrived, he yelled for Sandy to detonate the flash-bang grenade, which went off near Boyd's feet but not close enough to startle him so officers could take him into custody.
-Perez and Sandy opened fire seconds later.
+Sandy opened fire seconds later, and then Perez, whose helmet camera video shows his finger moving onto the trigger as Boyd faces the K-9 handler while holding two knives.

-Follow Mary Hudetz on Twitter at http://twitter.com/marymhudetz.
-Her work can be found at http://bigstory.ap.org/journalist/mary-hudetz.
+"These are the tense, uncertain, rapidly evolving circumstances they had to work with," said Luis Robles, the lead attorney for Perez.
+"He had to make life or death decisions in moments."